Aalto-Electric-Drives/motulator/docs/source/speed_ctrl.rst

 Speed Control
 =============

-Proportional-integral (PI) control is widely used in motor drives.
+Proportional-integral (PI) control is widely used in machine drives.
 A standard one-degree-of-freedom (1DOF) PI controller manipulates only the control error, i.e., it has single input and single output.
-Its two-degrees-of-freedom (2DOF) variants have two inputs (reference signal and feedback signal), which allows to design disturbance rejection and reference tracking separately [1]_.
+Its two-degrees-of-freedom (2DOF) variants have two inputs (reference signal and feedback signal), which allows to design disturbance rejection and reference tracking separately [Sko1996]_.
 In the following, we will use a speed controller as an example, cf. the :class:`motulator.control.common.SpeedCtrl` class.
 The presented control design can be extended to many other control tasks as well.

 Continuous-Time Design
 ----------------------